A Guide Toward Camera Shots: Frames and Sizes

 Full Shot - Jojo Rabbit (From: Shotdeck)

 In a medium wide shot, the character is portrayed from the top of their head to just below their waist, where normally cowboys used to wear their gun holsters, hence the name, cowboy shot.
-Medium wide shots are great when you want to show your character as a confrontational and confident person.
+Medium wide shot size and long shots are great when you want to show your character as a confrontational and confident person.
 And regarding guns, they sure are a common prop in cowboy shots but gun scenes are not the only use case for them.

 medium-wide-cowboy-shot-hateful-eight